Moses Inwang: Professional life

-In 2015 STALKER, another film written, produced and directed by Moses Inwang, raked in 12 nominations at the GIAMA awards Houston and won awards for Best Actor, Best actress and Best Film categories.
+In 2015 STALKER, another film written, produced and directed by Moses Inwang, raked in 12 nominations at the GIAMA awards Hin ouston and won awards for Bthe est Actor, Best actress and Best Film categories.
 Still in 2015 Stalker won the award for Best International Film at the New York film Festival.
 In 2017 his film American Driver from his production company Sneeze Films received the best comedy Award at The Peoples Film Festival, Harlem New York.
 American Driver was also nominated for "Comedy of the Year" at the 2017 Best of Nollywood Awards.

-In 2017, another blockbuster, Alter Ego, which was produced and directed by Moses Inwang starring Omotola Jalade, was released to a highly-anticipating audience in the Nigerian cinemas and immediately became the most talked about film of the year.
+In 2017, another blockbuster, Alter Ego, which was produced and directed by Moses Inwang and starred Omotola Jalade, was released to a highly anticipating audience in the Nigerian cinemas and immediately became the most talked about film of the year.
 Alter Ego clinched the award for The Most Outstanding Film at the Africa International Film Festival AFRIFF.
 It also won Moses Inwang the Best Director award at the Toronto International Nollywood Film Festival and Best Screenplay award at the Africa Magic Viewers Choice Awards AMVCA with the film getting nine nominations.
 It was given the best international film award at The Peoples Film Festival NY.

 In 2018, Moses Inwang produced the film Crazy People which went on to become one of the top 10 highest-grossing films of that year.
 The prolific filmmaker has also released yet another impressive, romantic drama film titled Cold Feet.

-By late 2019, Moses was contracted by A.Y's Corporate World Entertainment to direct the blockbuster and multiple award-winning film, Merry Men, and the sequel Merry Men, 2 went on to emerge the 2nd highest-grossing film at the box office by the end of 2019 with a sum of 240 million.
+By late 2019, Moses was contracted by A.Y's Corporate World Entertainment to direct the blockbuster and multiple award-winning film,Merry Men, and the sequel ,Merry Men, 2,went on to emerge tas he 2nd highest-grossing film at the box office by the end of 2019 with a sum of 240 million.